-- 16.13 Prior to application of the reinforcing mesh, a bead of low-modulus silicone sealant is applied at window and door frames, overhanging eaves, gas and electric meter boxes, and wall vents, or where the render abuts any other building material or surface.
-Alternatively, the appropriate sealing tape may be used between the insulation and the object to provide a weatherproof seal, or a surface-applied fillet of low-modulus silicone sealant can be used between the render and the object. - 16.14 Structherm HP14 High Polymer Basecoat should be mixed with 5 to 6 litres of potable water per 25 kg bag, for a minimum of 5 minutes with an electric paddle mixer to disperse the additives. - 16.15 Building corners, door and window heads and jambs are formed using angle corner beads fixed over the surface of the basecoat using fir tree fixings in accordance with the manufacturer's instructions.
+- 16.12 Prior to the application of the basecoat and reinforcing mesh, a bead of low-modulus silicone sealant is applied at window and door frames, overhanging eaves, gas and electric meter boxes, and wall vents, or where the render abuts any other building material or surface.
+Appropriate sealing tape may be used if required between the insulation and the object to provide a weatherproof seal. - 16.13 Structherm HP14 High Polymer Basecoat should be mixed with 5 to 6 litres of potable water per 25 kg bag with an electric paddle mixer for a minimum of 5 minutes to disperse the additives. - 16.14 A 3 mm thick layer of basecoat should be applied to the surface of the insulation using a stainless steel trowel or a render pump. - 16.15 Reinforcing mesh is applied and immediately embedded into the basecoat using the trowel, overlapping at all mesh joints by at least 100 mm. - 16.16 It is important to make sure that the reinforcing mesh is free of wrinkles and completely covered by basecoat. - 16.17 Once the mesh is fully embedded in the first layer of basecoat, holes are drilled through the mesh and boards into the substrate wall at the specified frequency, and in a regular pattern, but not less than seven fixings per square metre (see Figure 5 and section 7.10).
+The mechanical fixings are inserted and tapped or screwed firmly into place.
+The fixings are slightly overdriven so that a small depression is created in the render.